noliar/MoreAuthentication/README.md

-# Baidu OAuth 2.0 in ASP.NET 5
+# More Authentication Middleware for ASP.NET 5

 This project is an ASP.NET 5 middleware that enables an application to support the Baidu Account authentication workflow.